madeofpendletonwool/PinePods/README.md

 - [x] Check local downloads if already downloaded
 - [x] Allow description view on podcasts not added
 - [x] Configure some kind of auto-refresh feature - Refreshes now on first boot and once every hour
+- [x] Mass download options not working on web
+- [x] Issue with loading poddisplay on web

 ### Pre-beta version